All Episodes

 I appreciate it.

-I listened to you since 1990 after I got out of the army, and you were someone saying the things that I would believe in.
+I listen to you since 1990 after I got out of the Army, and you were someone saying the things that I was believing.

 Exactly.